jmfajardod/frobs_rl/README.md

 ## Description

 FRobs_RL is a flexible robotics reinforcement learning (RL) library.
 It is primarly designed to be used in robotics applications using the [ROS](https://www.ros.org) framework.
 It is written in Python and uses libraries based on the [PyTorch](https://pytorch.org) framework to handle the machine learning.
-The library uses [OpenAI Gym](https://gym.openai.com/docs/) to create and handle the RL environments, [stable-baselines3](https://stable-baselines3.readthedocs.io/en/master/) to provide state-of-the-art RL algorithms, [Gazebo](http://gazebosim.org) to simulate the physical environments, and [XTerm](https://invisible-island.net/xterm/) to display and launch many of the ROS nodes and processes in a lightweight terminal.
+The library uses [Gymnasium](https://gymnasium.farama.org/index.html) to create and handle the RL environments, [stable-baselines3](https://stable-baselines3.readthedocs.io/en/master/) to provide state-of-the-art RL algorithms, [Gazebo](http://gazebosim.org) to simulate the physical environments, and [XTerm](https://invisible-island.net/xterm/) to display and launch many of the ROS nodes and processes in a lightweight terminal.

 FRobs_RL has the following goals: